Hearing Devices and Technology

-These assistive listening devices are used in conjunction with either conventional or implantable hearing instruments and can be wired or wirelessly connected using blue-tooth, infra-red and FM technology.
+These assistive listening devices are used in conjunction with either conventional or implantable hearing instruments and can be wired or wirelessly connected using blue-tooth, infra-red and 2.4GHz technology.

 Many hearing aid models offer the option to wirelessly connect to smartphones, tablets and personal music players.